 10. The self-awareness of our death and our consciousness of ourselves was emphasised by Socrates.

-11. This actuality is accomplished, with thorough introspection performed.
+11. This actuality is then accomplished, with thorough introspection performed and acknowledged.

-12. Essentially, cognisance cannot be construed, by our intellect with facile concepts.
+12. Essentially, consciousness cannot be construed, by our intellect with facile concepts and propositions proposed by our ideas.

-13. It is cognition that actuates the sentiency of our mind.
+13. It is the superb cognition that actuates the sentiency of our active mind in complete consequentialness.

-14. From this action derives the word that has replaced awareness, mindfulness.
+14. From this fascinating action derives the modern word that has replaced awareness, mindfulness, as an etymon.

-15. Although this connotation is employed, I have inserted the word cognisance to be more of a representation of this property.
+15. Although this connotation is employed, I have inserted the word consciousness to be more of a representation of this property.

 16. The axiom of the concept of philosophy does not necessarily require doxas that are indicative of its function.

-17. Any theory or presupposition postulated can be manifest, as credible, when applying logic.
+17. Any theory or presupposition postulated can be manifest, as credible, when applying the mechanism of logic.

-18. The ontology of cognisance needs, for an object or thought to be present.
+18. The ontology of consciousness needs, for an object or thought to be present and realised.

-19. Sensations, images and thoughts form its pattern.
+19. Sensations, images and thoughts form its traceable pattern and visibility known to our mind and comprehension.

 20. If this pattern utilised could be detected, with the application of awareness, then our thoughts would be able to be processed regularly.